 New Beginnings

 Full frame DSLR kits are a chore to carry around, that’s for sure.
-I had shot Nikons for several years and I love that stuff.
-I’d accumulated some top notch glass and it I’ll miss that stuff for a long time.
+I have shot Nikons for several years and I love that stuff.
+I’d accumulated some top notch glass and I’ll miss that stuff for a long time.
 Our new stuff is fine quality but it feels very different.

 We went to the Micro Four Thirds sensor.
 Considerably smaller than our full frame monsters, therefore a smaller size and noticeably lighter gear!
 I DO like that!
 But what about quality?
-This photo is a hawk we found nearby and it was posing so nicely in that beautiful light, I even overlooked the choice of perches.
+This photo is a hawk we found nearby and it was posing so nicely in that beautiful light, I even overlooked it’s choice of perches.

 New Tools